Easy Chili Recipe

-This easy chili recipe is loaded with beef, beans, and flavor (like chiles), and is the perfect cozy winter comfort food, great for a crowd or party, and is thick and hearty enough that it can be loaded up with all your favorite things: sour cream, cheese, fritos, avocado, etc.
+This easy chili recipe is loaded with savory beef, tender beans, and aromatic spices that amp up the flavor (like chiles), and is the perfect cozy winter comfort food, great for a crowd or party, and is thick and hearty enough that it can be loaded up with all your favorite things: sour cream, cheese, fritos, avocado, etc.

 Before we talk about how delicious this recipe is, I want to focus on the eazy peazy aspects of this easy chili recipe.
 It literally comes together in just a few simple minutes, then you let it simmer so the flavors can combine and you get this hearty, tasty chili with almost no work required of you.

 In fact, the only thing you have to chop is the onions!
 And you can totally buy them frozen or pre-chopped if you want to skip that step.

 Tip: You can eat this after only 20- 30 minutes of simmer time, but it is best if it has a chance to really meld all those flavors and spices together.
 We sometimes call it “leftovers chili” because we like it better the second day.

 And after you make it and devour all the hearty, rich, meaty goodness, any leftovers can be frozen to enjoy later, whenever the chili craving strikes.